DataDog/integrations-core/sqlserver/README.md

 Enable [Database Monitoring](https://docs.datadoghq.com/database_monitoring/) (DBM) for enhanced insight into query performance and database health.
 In addition to the standard integration, Datadog DBM provides query-level metrics, live and historical query snapshots, wait event analysis, database load, query explain plans, and blocking query insights.

+All editions of SQL Server 2012 and above are supported.

 ## Setup

 <div class="alert alert-info">This page describes the SQL Server Agent standard integration.
 If you are looking for the Database Monitoring product for SQL Server, see <a href="https://docs.datadoghq.com/database_monitoring" target="_blank">Datadog Database Monitoring</a>.</div>